lohjine/rate_rating_systems/README.md

 We see that ELO, Glicko and Glicko2 have similar logloss score, but Trueskill's logloss never does better than the baseline always-draw model.

+## Caveats

+In the use of Glicko/Glicko2, the ratings are recommended to be evaluated for multiple matches at a time (5-10).
+However, for many purposes such as online games, ratings are neccessarily updated after every match, and used for matchmaking immediately after.
+It is possible to retroactively rerun Glicko/Glicko2, or use a running window, but this may result in rating loss after a win, which is a major feel-bad factor for the player.
+Hence, we choose to evaluate ratings after each match.

 ## Running the simulations